C2H5OH-Consumer/Temp4HIFU/README.md

 You may choose to pip install these packages separately, or as one line as follows:

-`pip install temp4hifu numpy pandas dash`
+`pip install numpy pandas dash temp4hifu`

 ### USING GUI
 In Terminal, type: